-As we continue with the theme of simplified cooking, this next recipe does not disappoint.
-In less than 20 minutes, you can have a delicious ‘cheese’ sauce perfect for mac and cheese, vegetables or nachos!
-Amazingly, without incorporating any cheese into this sauce, you’re able to create the same savory, nutty flavor of regular cheese.
+A cheese sauce you can use to make creamy mac and cheese but there’s no cheese!
+Amazingly, without incorporating any cheese into this sauce, you can create the same savory flavor of regular cheese.
 The ‘cheese’ flavor comes from a perfect blend of ingredients that includes cooked potatoes, onion, carrot, pre-soaked cashews (the only step you have to remember ahead of time) and the must have ingredient, nutritional yeast.
 Nutritional yeast is a very popular product used in vegan cooking because it’s a great source vitamin B12 and adds an umami Parmesan cheese like flavor to dishes.
 You can find it in most natural food stores and it is sold either in bulk or packaged under the Bragg’s brand.

 Serve this creamy sauce over your favorite pasta, veggie noodles, roasted or steamed veggies, even nachos!
 For a protein and fiber boost to your mac and cheese, swap out regular pasta with a nutrient-packed legume-based pasta like Barilla® ProteinPLUS, Banza®, or Tolerant® Simply Legumes™.